ferxinii/ising-longrange/README.md

 -  Analytic analysis (see pdf)
 -  Python code to run MC simulations of the model

 This was initally developed as a project for my Statistical Physics course, but I later revisited the project and improved it.
-This repository includes the project as ad pdf, and the Python code that runs the simulations.
+This repository includes the project as a pdf, and the Python code that runs the simulations.
+I include here some pictures from the project.

 ## Running the code
 1. Simply run main.py .
 You will be asked to input the number of spins and the number of Monte Carlo steps to perform (see pdf).
 Higher values result in slower simulations, I recommend starting with 50 spins and 10000 steps to experiment.